stalniy/casl/README.md

 })
 ```

 Yes, you can use some operators from MongoDB query language to define conditions for your abilities.
-See [Definiing Abilities][define-abilities] for details.
+See [Defining Abilities][define-abilities] for details.

 ### 2. Check Abilities